 Signifyd has anticipated and prepared for the rapid changes.
 Its investment in Europe, for instance, has been ongoing.
 The company was a leader among fraud protection companies in adopting international standards, including the European Union’s General Data Protection Regulation and Privacy Shield.

 Opening an EMEA headquarters and an R&D lab based in Europe are the next logical steps in Signifyd’s expansion.
 The launches are part of a year marked by rapid growth for Signifyd.
-The company doubled its number of customers to 10,000 and protected more orders in Europe, shipped by more merchants, than ever before.
+The company also doubled its number of customers and protected more orders in Europe, shipped by more merchants, than ever before.

 The company’s growth and global push were recognized by Frost & Sullivan, which named Signifyd its Growth Excellence Leadership award winner.
 The company was also recognized by Deloitte, whose analysis placed Signifyd in the top 4 percent of its 2018 North America Technology Fast 500, and by CB Insights, which named Signifyd a category leader in its FinTech 250 this year.